Metro Cash & Carry India prefers Mukesh Ambani's Reliance as its future owner

 After taking charge of the hundreds of stores of the country’s second-largest modern trade player Big Bazaar earlier in the year, centibillionaire Mukesh Ambani is at the forefront of another major takeover in the retail space.
 As Reliance emerges as the sole bidder for the German wholesale giant Metro’s India operations, key stakeholders seem to flock behind it.

-Sources aware of the developments told Business Today that key stakeholders of Metro Cash & Carry India are in favour of Reliance as its future owner.
-According to them, the India management feels that Reliance, due to its clout in the retail market and its understanding of the Indian policy framework, is best suited to run Metro’s India operations.
+Sources aware of the developments told Business Today that Metro Cash & Carry India is in favour of Reliance as its future owner.
+According to them, many in India feel that Reliance, due to its clout in the retail market and its understanding of the Indian policy framework, is best suited to run Metro’s India operations.

-“When asked upon, the India management of Metro Cash & Carry have suggested to Metro AG that Reliance is better placed to acquire and run Metro’s wholesale assets in India,” said a person close to the developments.
+“It is believed that Reliance is better placed to acquire and run Metro’s wholesale assets in India,” said a person who is aware of the developments.

+"Please understand that we are not commenting on rumors and market speculations,” a Metro AG spokesperson responded to emailed queries.

 The race to acquire Metro Cash & Carry India begun earlier in the year.
 Ambani’s Reliance has been keen on adding Metro’s wholesale operations, that include 31 large-format wholesale stores and multiple warehouses, to strengthen its supply chain network for its retail business.
 The merger will also help Reliance in luring retailers and traders and developing a robust organised distribution network of groceries and daily essentials - an area that continues to be dominated by standalone distributors of consumer goods.